1 Part Course |

 • Comparison of valuation results using DCF and relative price multiples

-• Understanding the value drivers of the company and the potential synergies
+• Understanding the value drivers of the company and potential synergies

 • Comparing the pre-bid price with the actual price paid